-Connect a single network cable to the PRO/100B TX PCI adapter.
+Connect a single network cable to the PRO/100+ adapter.
 The cable will only fit one way.
 For 100BASE-TX, your network cable must be category 5, twisted-pair wiring.
 If you plan on running the adapter at 100 Mbps, it must be connected to a 100BASE-TX hub (not a 100BASE-T4 hub).
 For 10BASE-T, use category 3, 4, or 5 twisted-pair wiring.

-100BASE-TX Wiring: Twisted Pair Ethernet (TPE).
+100BASE-T Wiring: Twisted Pair Ethernet (TPE).
 Use category 5 cable and RJ-45 connector for this adapter.
 Do not use category 3 wiring at 100 Mbps.
 At 100 Mbps, connect to a TX hub, not a T4 hub.
-For full duplex, see instructions on page 13.
-Note: For more information on 100BASE-TX wiring requirements and limitations, see "Fast Ethernet Wiring" in this guide and refer to the README files on the installation disk.
+Note: For more information on 100BASE-T wiring requirements and limitations, see "Fast Ethernet Wiring" in this guide and refer to the README files on the installation disk.
 To configure the adapter, continue with the procedures specific to your operating system on the pages which follow.

-Enable the Wake-on LAN Power Jumper (JP26)
+Enable Wake-on LAN Power Jumper (JP34) -For Add-on Ethernet Cards only

 In order for the Wake On LAN (WOL) feature to work correctly, the adapter must be connected to a continuous power source.
-This allows the PRO/100 adapter to "listen to" the network even when the computer is turned off.
-The WOL power jumper (JP26) is enabled when the jumper is connected or closed
+This allows the PRO/100+ adapter to "listen to" the network even when the computer is turned off.
+The WOL power connector (JP34) is enabled when the jumper is connected or closed (ON).

-(ON).
 Warning: As always, turn off and unplug power to the computer before setting the WOL jumper.
-The WOL connector on your mother-board is live when the computer is plugged in to a power outlet.
+The WOL connector on your motherboard is live when the computer is plugged in to a power outlet.
 Failure to do so could damage the adapter or computer.
 Also, be sure that your ATX power supply is 2.01 compliant or better.
 This level of quality is required because WOL requires 800 mAmps of 5V standby current.
+Due to power supply requirements, the ethernet add-on card must have the Intel 82559 Chip for wake-up.